Greensand Ridge Walk

 The Stone Jug is located on the route in the village of Clophill and a fine place to stop for a break and something to eat.
 It's a place of some historic note having been converted to a pub from a 16th century building.
 It's name may have something to do with the local quarry stone which the building is mostly constructed from.
 The pub is nestled on a quiet rural lane has a rear decking area which in the summer months catches all the afternoon and early evening sun - perfect for a relaxing sit down.
 During the colder months you can sip a mulled wine and relax in the attractive interior beside one of the many fires.
 You can find the pub in Clophill close to Chicksands and Maulden Wood.
 The address is 10 Back Street with a postcode of MK45 4BY for your sat navs.

 Most of the trail is great for dog walking with lots of large woodland areas perfect for your pooch.
-The Stone Jug pub mentioned above is also very dog friendly.
+The Stone Jug pub and the Queen's Head pubs mentioned above are also dog friendly.

 Further Information and Other Local Ideas